leventogut/ansible-role-node_exporter/README.md

 ## Features

 - **Idempotent installation**: Only installs if Node Exporter is not present or version differs
+- **Version comparison**: Automatically detects installed version and upgrades/downgrades if different from desired version
 - **Force installation**: Override detection with `node_exporter__force_install` variable
 - **Multi-architecture support**: Supports AMD64, ARM64, and ARM architectures
 - **Systemd integration**: Creates and manages systemd service